neuralmagic/sparseml/research/mfac/README.md

 SparseML makes it easy to use the M-FAC pruning algorithm as part of sparsification recipes to improve pruning recovery by providing an `MFACPruningModifier`.
-The `MFACPruningModifier` contains the same settings as the magnitude pruning modifiers and contains extra settings for the M-FAC algorithm under the `mfac_options` parameter.  `mfac_options` should be provided as a YAML dictionary and details of the main options are provided below.
+The `MFACPruningModifier` contains the same settings as the magnitude pruning modifiers and contains extra settings for the M-FAC algorithm including `num_grads`, `fisher_block_size`, and `available_gpus`.
+Ideal values will depend on the system available to run on and model to be pruned.

 ### Example M-FAC Recipe
 The following is an example `MFACPruningModifier` to be used in place of other